 And no, that doesn't mean you should suddenly cut out all processed foods and only eat whole foods.
 It's unrealistic to say you're never going to enjoy a cookie, chocolate bar or potato chip again.
 In fact, this is where diets fall short, asking you to make big sweeping changes to your day-to-day food habits that leave you battling cravings and willpower.

 It's why I teach my clients how to make ONE healthy change at a time.
 Whether it's making one small and simple level up, adding one nutrient dense food to their plate, or reducing a portion size of something to help them better balance their snack or meal.

-If you’re just starting to eat better, then start with one food, one snack or one meal at a time.
+If you’re just starting to eat better, then I recommend you begin with one food, one snack or one meal at a time.
 Take breakfast, for example.
-What foods are you typically eating at breakfast, and where can you make a healthy level up?
+What foods are you typically eating at breakfast, and where can you make a small level up?
 Maybe it's adding veggies to your scrambled eggs, trading your usual yogurt fro a protein packed Greek yogurt, or swapping out your morning latte and a protein bar for a hard boiled egg and banana.

 A simple hack I use with my clients is to notice where you can ADD, not subtract.
 Instead of trying to cut out all your favorite fun foods, focus on what you can add to your plate that will be nutrient dense, filling and satisfying.